 I think the above describes it pretty good what it means to think outside the box, however I would also like to show you an excellent example of a person who was clearly thinking within the box: Charles H. Duell, who was the Director of the United States Patent and Trademark Office, who said the following:

 “Everything that can be invented has been invented.”

 Duell’s statement is a fantastic example of thinking inside the box, par excellence.
 The quote, however, gets even more remarkable when considering that he made this statement in 1899, when people were still traveling by horse and train, long before automobiles, airplanes, jets, spaceships, microwaves, computers and mobile phones were invented.

 The ability to think outside the box requires above all one thing: creativity.
 Especially creative people have discovered the approach to “think outside the box” as an immense advantage for various facets of their lives, often as a characteristic that helps them to earn a living.

-The first part focused about the question what it means to think outside the box, which will erase one of the biggest problem that people have who struggle to think outside of the box: they do not clearly know what it means.
+The first part focused on the question what it means to think outside the box, which will erase one of the biggest problems that people have who struggle to think outside of the box: they do not clearly know what it means.
 The second part will show you effective ways on how to think outside the box.

 Slip into a new role

 Thinking outside the box is all about changing your perspective and slipping into the role of another person can support you thereby.
 You don’t necessarily have to slip into the role of your parents, friends, colleagues and neighbors, as most of them might have pretty similar knowledge and opinions about the world as you have.
 Whenever I really want to change my point of view I slip into the role of a citizen of the 14th century.
 I deliberately start to view the world out of the perspective of a person who thinks the earth is shaped like a disc and has no clue about modern society.